 Growing good broccoli, cauliflower, cabbage, and brussels sprouts in Southern California is all about timing.
-Summer is not the time to grow “brassicas” but it is a great time to sow them.
+Summer is not the best time to grow “brassicas” but it is a great time to sow them.

 But it’s hot outside!
 Why not just wait and buy seedlings at the nursery in September?
 That’s a great idea.
 I do that some years, especially if I’ve got a vacation planned between now and then.

 There are a couple of advantages to sowing your own brassicas though.
 You can buy seeds of almost every variety, but you never know what a nursery will have.
 For example, this year I’m trying ‘Snow Crown’ cauliflower because it is a favorite of Roy Wilburn, the California Gardener of the Year.
 Roy told me that he always uses ‘Snow Crown’ for his first planting in August (from seed sown around six weeks prior).
 I’ve never seen this variety sold as a seedling in nurseries.

 With practice you can grow even better seedlings than are available at a nursery too, in terms of vigor, and because you can choose what to spray or not spray them with.

 How to start seeds in summer heat though?
 That is the challenge, and that is the focus of this post.

 Sow in ground or trays?

 I’ve sown brassicas directly in the garden soil in summer, but it’s very hard to keep the soil moist and sometimes when the seedlings emerge they get blasted by a heatwave.
 I now exclusively sow them in trays indoors because the germinating environment is easier to control.

 Usually, I use a tray with small modules.
 Using larger, six-pack size modules can also work fine though.